biocore/DEICODE/README.md

 Where we can used the picture in the middle to determine trends, here the rank is three and the pattern is a checker board with a grey and white side.

-This allows us to visualize the data using PCA, use SVM to determine the best classifier from metadata, and we can extract what bacteria are cuasing variance between your groups determined by SVM.
+This allows us to visualize the data using PCA, use SVM to determine the best classifier from metadata, and we can extract what bacteria are causing variance between your groups determined by SVM.

 ### Check out the example jupyter notebooks above by just opening them in your browser on git hub.  email cameronmartino at gmail dot com for concerns or questions